crossid/crossidio/partials/crossid_configure_app.md

 ### Configure Application

-Use the right pane to create or select an application,
+Use the right pane to select or create an application,

 Every application in Crossid is assigned with a unique _Client ID_ that should be defined in your code.

 {% callout type="tip" %}
-For advanced application settings, use the [dashboard](management)
+For advanced application settings, use the [dashboard](management/apps)
 {% /callout %}

 ### Configure Login redirect URL